-If you’d like to be able to learn a language on the go, we’ve got a headache-saving shortcut for you — the LingoDeer product team have researched and tested the best language learning apps available in 2019 to string together a list of the eight most viable and credible options.
+If you’d like to be able to learn a language on the go, we’ve got a headache-saving shortcut for you — the LingoDeer product team have researched and tested the popular language learning apps currently to string together a list of the eight most viable and credible options.

 What We Look For in Language Apps